brodyfiorito/lissajous-box/README.md

 ## Controls

-The device has three physical controls — two potentiometers and a mode slide switch.
+The device has three physical controls: two potentiometers and a mode slide switch.

 | Control | Function |
 |---|---|